Skip to main content

 Outcome

-Ms T complaint is upheld and to put matters right Fast Pensions should provide a full written response to Ms T’s questions regarding the status and security of the Plan, including the current value, and assist her in exercising her statutory right to a transfer if she so wishes.
+Mr N’s complaint is upheld and to put matters right Fast Pensions should provide a full written response to Mr N’s questions regarding his funds in the Plan, including the current value; and assist him in exercising his statutory rights.
+Fast Pensions should also pay Mr N, £1,000, to reflect the distress and inconvenience caused to him by their maladministration.

 My reasons for reaching this decision are explained in more detail below.